kayhhh/serenity-self/README.md

 # serenity-self

-![serenity logo][logo]

 Serenity is a Rust library for the Discord API.
-This fork contains changes to support selfbots.

 View the [examples] on how to use serenity's API.
 To make a bot with slash commands or text commands, see the [poise](https://github.com/serenity-rs/poise) framework built on top of serenity.